Nael-Studio/nael-platform/examples/auth-http/README.md

 # Auth HTTP Example

-This example shows how to plug `@nl-framework/auth` into an HTTP application.
+This example shows how to plug `@nl-framework/auth` into an HTTP application while persisting users with the built-in ORM.
 It combines configuration-driven user seeding, request logging, role-based middleware, and simple controllers for registering, logging in, and accessing protected resources.

 ## Highlights

 - Bootstraps `AuthModule.forRootAsync` to load default users from YAML configuration
-- Demonstrates the in-memory BetterAuth fallback adapter—no external dependency required
+- Persists accounts through `@nl-framework/orm` with a custom BetterAuth adapter
 - Provides login and registration endpoints plus authenticated `/me` and admin-only routes
 - Reuses the framework's HTTP middleware system to wrap protected routes with `createBetterAuthMiddleware`